Programs in the Department of

 565 - Allied Health Sciences - AS Outcomes

-Students will identify human cells, tissues, organs, and specific features on microscope slides, models, and cadavers.
+- Students will identify human cells, tissues, organs, and specific features on microscope slides, models, and cadavers.

-Students will choose correct anatomical relationships.
+- Students will choose correct anatomical relationships.

-Students will describe and distinguish the functions of body tissues, organs, and systems.
+- Students will describe and distinguish the functions of body tissues, organs, and systems.

-Students will formulate solutions to physiological problems.
+- Students will identify solutions to physiological problems.

 575 - Respiratory Care - AAS Outcomes

-Students will operate equipment commonly used in respiratory care procedures.
+- Students will operate equipment commonly used in respiratory care procedures.

-Students will perform and evaluate common clinical respiratory procedures.
+- Students will perform and evaluate common clinical respiratory procedures.

-Students will apply gas laws in a variety of situations.
+- Students will apply gas laws in a variety of situations.

-Students will recognize the logarithmic nature of the pH scale and identify regions as acidic, basic or neutral.
+- Students will recognize the logarithmic nature of the pH scale and identify regions as acidic, basic or neutral.

 585 Radiologic Technology Outcomes

-Students identify critical thinking situations in which non-routine procedures are necessary.
+- Students identify critical thinking situations in which non-routine procedures are necessary.

-Students indicate critical thinking skills through image analysis of radiographs for diagnostic quality.
+- Students indicate critical thinking skills through image analysis of radiographs for diagnostic quality.

-Students accomplish clinical competency by performing routine procedures.
+- Students accomplish clinical competency by performing routine procedures.

-Students demonstrate clinical competence by evaluating technical needs in radiographic examinations.
+- Students demonstrate clinical competence by evaluating technical needs in radiographic examinations.

-Students apply communication effectively with patients.
+- Students apply communication effectively with patients.

-Students communicate effectively with health care professionals.
+- Students communicate effectively with health care professionals.